LibrariesHacked/library-carpentry/everyone-loves-maps/exercise-mapping-libraries.md

 For this exercise we will be using two files.

 - [Libraries taskforce libraries dataset](data/taskforce.csv).
 A listing of English Libraries including their address and postcode.
-- [UK Postcodes](data/postcodes.csv]).
-A full list of UK postcodes, taken from 'Code Point Open', and Ordnance Survey open data product.
+- [UK postcodes](data/postcodes.csv]).
+A full list of UK postcodes, taken from 'Code Point Open', an Ordnance Survey open data product.

 Task
 ----